2021 NCAA DIII Men’s Indoor Track & Field Rating Index – Week 1

 NEW ORLEANS – There have been 27 different teams in NCAA Division III Men’s Indoor Track & Field that have recorded marks during the 2021 season thus far.

-NEW ORLEANS – A few weeks of competition didn’t shift the top teams too much in the most recent NCAA Division III Men’s Indoor Track & Field National Rating Index that was released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+None of those teams have turned in a better combination of performances than Wartburg.
+That’s why the Knights are ranked No. 1 in the first installment of the NCAA Division III Men’s Indoor Track & Field National Rating Index, which was released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NCAA Division III — Men's Indoor Track & Field